 Faster Closing Process

 Owner financing typically accelerates the closing process by eliminating lender involvement.
-Without waiting for loan approvals, transactions can finalize within weeks instead of months.
+Without waiting for loan approvals, transactions can be finalized within weeks instead of months.
 This speed benefits sellers eager to finalize sales and buyers interested in quickly securing properties.
 Quick closures also reduce the likelihood of deal disruptions, enhancing transaction reliability.

 Potential Risks and Challenges